 SCWDB has representation from our local Career & Technology Centers (CTCs) at its Board level and within every PA CareerLink® center.
-Each of our CTCs has workforce development representation (SCWDB Director; Title I; PA CareerLink® administrators) on their advisory boards and occupational advisory committees, including the Carl Perkins committees and the CTCs' stakeholder groups.
-In addition, the Perkins recipients utilize the PA CareerLink® for recruitment of participants and for job search for graduates.
+Each of our CTCs has workforce development representation (SCWDB Director; Title I; PA CareerLink® administrators) on their advisory boards and occupational advisory committees.
+SCWDB and its board members keep local policies up-todate concerning the use of WIOA funds to support all relevant educational programs (including Registered Apprenticeship programs).
 CTCs are included in Sector Partnerships.
 The Local Board encourages CTCs to add their programs to the ETPL list and provide HPO information for our local area in order to include CTE as an option for WIOA funds/ITAs.
-WDB Director is working closely with Apprenticeship groups and linking them with CTCs to create a pipeline of students for Apprenticeship programs.
+WDB Director is working closely with Apprenticeship and Pre-Apprenticeship groups and linking them with CTCs to create a pipeline of students for Apprenticeship and Pre-Apprenticeship programs.
+SCWDB is currently working with the Beaver County Career and Technology Center to help them provide an Apprenticeship Readiness Program (ARP) to their students through a North American Building Trades Union program, with the goal that eventually students will be able to graduate having completed or nearly completed a Pre-Apprenticeship program and be ready to progress into an Apprenticeship program if they desire to do so.
+36 CTC students who graduated in May 2022 went through the program, and 57 May 2023 graduates have signed up for the program.
 When planning or developing processes to address the Comprehensive Needs Assessment in the CTE system, SCWDB will lean to these leaders and partners to assist in directing SCWDB responses.
-The SCWDB is an active member of planning, with all CTCs' Comprehensive Needs Assessment advisory committees.
-The SCWDB will continue to provide LMI data regarding industry sectors, sector partnerships, and occupations as well as career pathways that are identified as in-demand occupations to the schools.